 6) Check Classpath Directory and Sub-Directory

 - Check the directory and the sub-directory of the classpath.
-For example, the classpath is set to E:primarycomprojects then make sure that you do not write E:primaryprojectscom.
+For example, the classpath is set to E:primarycomprojects, then make sure that you do not write E:primaryprojectscom.

-We have observed the various reasons for the “Error Could not find a class or load main class” and it can be observed that the basic syntax errors are the root causes of such a problem.
+We have observed the various reasons for the “Error Could not find a class or load main class” and it can be noted that the basic syntax errors are the root causes of such a problem.
 Keeping in mind the casing of the Java classes and proper classpath settings can prevent such errors in the future.